Update (3/4/2018): The support group discussed below is no longer available.

 In conjunction with Autism Awareness Month, Sudha and I will be sharing more details on ASD as well as HFA and Marriage on BFM 89.9, and I also look forward to Dr. Alvin Ng joining us as he specialises in autism management.

 If you suspect your spouse or someone you know (who is married) to have AS or HFA, please feel free to contact Rekindle.
-Those who do not have much financial resources can receive a screening assessment from our non-profit work as well (Rekindle Community).
+Those who do not have much financial resources can receive a screening assessment from Rekindle Academy as well.
 Couples who qualify may join our confidential support group after an initial interview.

 1. Asperger Syndrome Fact Sheet, National Institute of Neurological Disorders and Stroke.
 Retrieved on 26th January 2014 from http://www.ninds.nih.gov/disorders/asperger/detail_asperger.htm